Everything you ever wanted to know about managing the water level from Tramore Dam to Golden Lake Dam

-What follows is the section of the Bonnechere River Water Management Plan, as amended March 2005.
-It is almost the entire section of the report dealing with the Golden Lake Reach of the system.
+What follows is the section of the Bonnechere River Water Management Plan, as amended February 2018.
+It is most of the section of the report dealing with the Golden Lake Reach of the system.
 The full report can be downloaded here (pdf, 5.5 MB).

 Reach 7: Golden Lake